CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions has created and made readily available to individuals requiring access to the information system the rules that describes their responsibilities and expected behavior with regard to information and information system usage.
 These rules, defined as the Acceptable Use Policy, are included in the CivicActions Security Policy accessible here : <https://civicactions-handbook.readthedocs.io/en/latest/03-policies/security/#acceptable-use-policy> which has also been uploaded to CSAM as 'Appendix J1 - System Rules of Behavior - Privileged User' (CivicActions Security Policy 20190226.docx).

-##### LINCS

-LINCS has created and made readily available to individuals requiring access to the information system the rules that describes their responsibilities and expected behavior with regard to information and information system usage.
-These rules are captured in ‘Appendix J2 - System Rules of Behavior - General User’ (LINCSSystemRoB2019-template.docx).
-LINCS has reviewed and accepted as a superset alternative the CivicActions Acceptable Use Policy.

 #### b

 ##### CivicActions

 CivicActions HR receives a signed acknowledgment from all employees, indicating that they have read, understand, and agree to abide by the rules of behavior, before authorizing access to information and the information system.
 The text of the electronically signed (via DocuSign) acknowledgement document has been uploaded to CSAM as artifact: 'CivicActions Security Policy Acknowledgement.docx'

-##### LINCS

-The LINCS System Owner receives a signed acknowledgment from such individuals that are not CivicActions employees, indicating that they have read, understand, and agree to abide by the rules of behavior, before authorizing access to information and the information system.

 #### c